3

 Prince William County undertakes a variety of monitoring efforts, conservation projects and initiatives to meet these guidelines and regulations.

-As of July 1, 2014, Prince William County, along with other localities became the local VSMP Authority for their programs- as a result, new submission requirements for the VSMP Registration Statements and VSMP Operator Permit applications have been implemented.
+As of July 1, 2014, Prince William County, along with other localities became the local VESMP Authority for their programs- as a result, new submission requirements for the VESMP Registration Statements and VESMP Operator Permit applications have been implemented.
 Prince William County chose to go with the minimum recommended fee amount which can be found here.

 First time registrants shall submit their registration statements, operator statements, and applicable fee after their pre-construction meeting with the area Site and Transportation Inspector.
 Application and receipt of the statements is necessary prior to being issued site permits for construction by Development Services.